The 69th Regular Convention of The Lutheran Church—Missouri Synod - Banner

 March 4, 2026

-The nominations processes for the offices of President, First Vice-President and regional vice-presidents of The Lutheran Church—Missouri Synod (LCMS) to be elected at or in conjunction with the 2026 Synod convention have been completed.
+The nominations processes for the offices of First Vice-President and regional vice-presidents of the LCMS to be elected at or in conjunction with the 2026 Synod convention have been completed.

 2026 Presidential Candidates

-From left to right: Matthew C. Harrison, Joel D. Biermann, Benjamin T. (Ben) Ball, Brady L. Finnern, and Peter K. Lange.
+From left to right: Matthew C. Harrison, Joel D. Biermann, Benjamin T. Ball, Brady L. Finnern, and Peter K. Lange.

 President of the Synod